vitalz/wordpress-demo/README.md

 # WordPress demo
-Try WordPress easy with no affect and disaster to your system like new complicated services installed:
-need only Docker installed on local machine.
+Try WordPress easy with no affect and disaster to your system like new complicated services installed.
+Need only Docker on a local machine.

 ### Start services
 ```
 docker-compose up -d db wp
 ```
+#### First start
-#### Open browser to register admin account:
+Open browser to register admin account:
 ```
 http://127.0.0.1:8080/wp-admin
 ```